cmci/HTManalysisCourse/CentreCourseProtocol.md

  The editor has two panels.
 Upper one is the input field, and the lower one is the output field.
 Output field has two types, standard output and error output.
 You could toggle this by clicking "error" or "output".

 We learn the basics of Python commands interactively.
-Below is a list of Python funtions we go over.
+Below is a list of Python functions we go over.

 ````
 print